CHECKING IN ON AMERICA™

 CORRECTING THE DIAGNOSIS

-—it is a human problem caused by the profound and widespread deficit of emotional support.
+The mental health crisis is not primarily a clinical problem—it is a human problem caused by the profound and widespread deficit of emotional support.

 Studies unambiguously demonstrate that emotional support is not a luxury—it is a basic human need.
 The effects of isolation and loneliness create a risk of heart disease, cognitive decline, and early death equivalent to smoking 15 cigarettes every day.